edwardcallow/corp.ecal-site-setup/readme.md

 10. Start setting up a cron job to automate the updating with `crontab -e`, then choosing a text editor.
 11. Add a new line to the bottom of the crontab file (changing the timing stars as appropriate – default every five minutes) – `*/5 * * * * /bin/bash /home/pi/cloudflare/lwp-cloudflare-dyndns.sh`.
 12. Restart the cron server to make sure the new job is actioned with `sudo service cron reload`.

+### Section 5 – Pi-hole
+1. Start the Pi-hole installer with `curl -sSL https://install.pi-hole.net | bash`.
+2. Follow the Pi-hole installer.
+3. Once the installer’s finished, reset the admin password for Pi-hole with `pihole -a -p`.
+4. Finish setting up Pi-hole via the web interface.
+5. Change the interfaces Pi-hole listens on (via Settings > DNS > Interface listening behaviour) to ‘Listen on all interfaces’.
+6. Reboot with `sudo reboot`.